St. Philips Moravian Church

 St. Philips Moravian Church is the oldest surviving African American church building in North Carolina.
-The Moravian church was built in 1861 on the east side of South Church Street near Race Street in Winston-Salem, North Carolina.
-St Philips was enlarged in 1890 and remained in continuous use until 1952.
-In 2004 it was restored by Old Salem Museums & Gardens for use as an interpreted building; worship services are still held at the church on special occasions.
+The Moravian church was built in 1861 on the east side of South Church Street, near Race Street, in Old Salem, North Carolina.
+St. Philips was enlarged in 1890 and remained in continuous use until 1952.
+In 2004 it was restored by Old Salem Museums & Gardens for use as an interpreted building.
+Currently only worship services are held at the church weekly.

 History

 Members of a local black congregation, newly formed in 1822, built a log church south of the 1773 'Strangers Graveyard', which had been designated as an African American cemetery in 1816.
 Between 1827 and 1831, a Sunday school was taught by white Single Sisters, until a state law forbade teaching literacy to slaves.

 Moravian leaders built a larger brick church to the east of the graveyard in 1861.
-On Sunday, May 21, 1865, Rev. Seth G. Clark, 10th Regiment, Ohio Cavalry read General Orders 32, announcing freedom from the St. Philips pulpit.
+On May 21, 1865, Rev. Seth G. Clark, 10th Regiment, Ohio Cavalry read General Orders 32, announcing freedom from the St. Philips pulpit.
 In 1890, an extension consisting of a central hall with a classroom on each side of the lower level and a large room above (which opened onto the sanctuary and could be closed off and used as a classroom) was added to the front of the building.

 The brick church was referred to as the Moravian "Negro congregation" until December 1913, when at a lovefeast service it was given the name St. Philips by Bishop Edward Rondthaler.
 The church building was added to the National Register of Historic Places in 1991.
-The 1823 log church was reconstructed on its original site in 1999; the entire complex forms part of the Old Salem historical district.
+The adjacent 1823 log church was reconstructed on its original site in 1999.